MichaelK01/Citadel-Europe-Datathon/README.md

 # Citadel-Europe-Datathon
-Third Place Project at the Fall 2021 European Regional Datathon
-Citadel_Datathon_Code: Main Body of code worked on collaboratively Datathon Code: The majority of code used to produce my analysis ARIMA-GARCH Estimation: My code used to estimate cofficients in final model of change in package click-rate over time
+This repository contains the project I worked on along with three others for the week long European Regional Datathon 2021.
+The project won third place.
+The project examines aspects of the Upworthy Research Archive.
+My contribution focused on time-series analysis of CTR over time.

+The main files in the repository are:
+- *Team_3_report*: Our full report of the project.
+- *Team_3_summary_poster*: An infographic detailing some of the main aspects of the project.
+- *Citadel_Datathon_Code*: The main body of code used to produce the analysis.
+Worked on collaboratively.
+Much of the more datailed analysis and modelling is found in seperate files.
+The significant time constraints of the project made things somewhat messy!

+The code used to produce my own contribution can be found in the files:
+- *Datathon Code*: Main body of code used to produce my analysis.
+- *ARIMA-GARCH Estimation*: A short script used to produce estimates of model coefficients.